 I’ve never been great at talking.
 OK, ask my dad or best friends or boyfriend, and they’d probably say otherwise, because to the right people, I can talk an ear off.
-I can drain on for hours about politics or philosophy or mental health; but ask me what I’ve been up to or how my day was, and I’ll stumble over my words.
+I can drain on for hours about spirituality or philosophy or mental health; but ask me what I’ve been up to or how my day was, and I’ll stumble over my words.
 (Ask me to give a speech to a full room, and I’ll vomit — but that’s another issue for another day.)

 Surface-level conversations are not enough for someone with a mind so chaotic they can’t even think straight.
 I often end up sounding illiterate, the other person wondering how I could possibly be a writer.

 The truth is, I can write and speak for hours.
 But today, many people are too busy for that.
 They don’t really care how you’re feeling, what’s on your mind, the struggles you’re enduring.
 It’s sad.
 I don’t want to be like that, and I’ve realized I’m not — not at all.
 And for a while — most of my life, actually — I’ve shamed myself for it.

 Why do I care so much about other people, people who don’t even care about me?
 Why am I so intrusive, so curious, about others’ lives and emotions?
 Why do I feel responsible for every person I meet?
 For their struggles, their actions, their walls or lack of boundaries?

 Sure, I can blame my OCD and the fact that I’m an empath.
 Or I can simply accept that this is who I am: someone who cares.

 Other people fascinate me.
 How they interact with their loved ones versus strangers.
 Their expressions and mannerisms.
 Their reactions to certain triggers.
 How little or how much they’re willing to share, and the content of their conversations.
 There’s no right or wrong way to be a human.